What Is IMAP? All You Need to Know About IMAP Servers

 How does IMAP work?

-Initially, email clients use SMTP servers - Simple Mail Transfer Protocol servers - as an outgoing server to send messages to the recipient's mail server over a TCP/IP connection.
+Initially, email clients use Simple Mail Transfer Protocol (SMTP) servers as an outgoing server to send messages to the recipient's mail server over a TCP/IP connection.
 Because SMTP is a push protocol and IMAP is a pull protocol, SMTP is the protocol in charge of sending mail.

 After the mail sends, Internet Message Access Protocol defines how servers receive emails.
 The standard protocol follows a client-server model with an IMAP client on one side and an IMAP server on the other.
 Both processes run on different PCs connected through a network.
 Internet Message Access Protocol essentially acts as an intermediary between the email client and email server; when it connects to the server, it fetches the messages you request from the email server.